patrickespake/ai_cli_management/README.md

 # Edit tasks.json with your specific tasks

 # 3. Execute AI tasks in parallel
-ai-gemini                   # Execute all tasks with Gemini (85% cheaper) ai-claude                   # Execute all tasks with Claude (complex reasoning) ai-codex                    # Execute all tasks with Codex (code optimization)
+ai-gemini                   # Execute all tasks with Gemini 2.5 Pro (best cost-benefit) ai-claude                   # Execute all tasks with Claude Sonnet 4 (balanced) ai-codex                    # Execute all tasks with OpenAI O3 (advanced reasoning)

 # 4. Monitor execution
 ai-status                   # Check system status